white-nl/commerce-mollie-plus/README.md

 Mollie plus is a drop-in replacement[^1] for Pixel & Tonic’s Mollie for Commerce plugin.
 We advise to replace it by Mollie Plus.
 It will be a seamless transition, since they function similarly.

-[^1]: The plugin will run completely independently from the Mollie plugin.
+[^1]: The plugin will run completely independently of the Mollie plugin.
 You even can run both plugins at the same time.

 ## Documentation